 NOTE: If you've never used or programmed a Programmable Controller then you may want to take our “PLC Basics” course before you take this ControlLogix Programmable Automation Controller course.

 What you will learn:

-- Understand the difference between RSLogix 5000 and Studio 5000
+- The difference between RSLogix 5000 and Studio 5000

-- Understand the components that make up Function Block Diagram Routines, as well as how they Execute
+- Understanding Function Block Diagram Routines, and how they Execute

 - Create, Test, and Run a Structure Text Routine